Project

 we will need to be careful to either insert values in the proper order, or develop the capability to remove all and redo the list if we need to insert in the middle.
 Or we could also create multivalued obsoletes and obsoletedBy fields to allow the client (or a separate processor) to figure out the definitive order.

-#5 Updated by Dave Vieglais almost 6 years ago
+#5 Updated by Dave Vieglais over 6 years ago

 This seems like a reasonable solution - create a separate core for identifiers.
 Given two fields: